Madame-Aehm/CAB-Project-1-Spikes/1. HTML + CSS/notes.md

 <a href="two.html">Link to Page Two</a>
 ```

+There are a total of 115 (modern usable) HTML elements.
+It would take hours to demonstrate each one, many of which are extremely niche and rarely needed.
+Here is a [full list](https://www.w3schools.com/tags/default.asp) of all the tags.
+Have a look through them, you'll hopefully feel inspired to use them, but just knowing what is available means you have a starting point for your ideas.

 ## CSS

 **CSS** stands for Cascading Style Sheet, and can be linked in the head tag of an HTML document.
 For your first project, I recommend against using any CSS libraries so you can get to understand the basic ways HTML and CSS interact.